stolksdorf/quantum/Cards.md

 ## New Skills
-Brand new cards or original cards that have been re-worked.
-Note that some cards are marked as still in playtesting.

 **Ambitious**: Once per turn you may take an additional action, then put a token on this card.
 If this card has three tokens on it, discard it. <br/>
 > _status: new_ <br/>